The Latest: More U.S. first responders are dying of COVID-19

 By The Associated Press

-UNDATED — The resurgence of COVID-19 this summer and the national debate over vaccine requirements have created a fraught situation for the nation’s first responders, who are dying in larger numbers but pushing back against mandates.
+UNDATED — The resurgence of COVID-19 this summer and the national debate over vaccine requirements have created a fraught situation for the United States’ first responders, who are dying in larger numbers but pushing back against mandates.

 It’s a stark contrast from the beginning of the vaccine rollout when first responders were prioritized for shots.